 While the paint was drying, I got cozy on the couch and strung some beads.
 These little Czech glass beads were exactly what I was looking for – delicate and shimmering.
 Just perfect!

 I had some small jewelry wire from another project, so I used it to string the beads.
 Nylon string would probably work just as well if you already have that.

 One by one, the tiny beads went on the wire…

 It was a really good excuse to sit and relax for a while. 🙂

 When I had enough beads on the wire, I was ready to decorate my little trees.

-Starting at the base, I put a drop of hot glue on the inside of the wrapped coil, and pressed the bead wire down to secure.
+Starting at the base, I put a drop of hot glue on the inside of the wrapped coil and pressed the beading wire down to secure.

 Then I just wrapped it around and around…

 Another drop of glue, a snip to get rid of the excess, and my sparkly little tree was finished.